-If you're part of a married couple that includes a U.S. citizen or lawful permanent resident as well as a foreign national, and you've applied for the foreign national to get a U.S. green card (lawful permanent residence), the final step in your application process will be to attend an interview with U.S. immigration authorities.
+If you're part of a married couple that includes a U.S. citizen or lawful permanent resident and a foreign national, and you've applied for the foreign national to get a U.S. green card (lawful permanent residence), the final step in your application process will be to attend an interview with U.S. immigration authorities.
 Here's what to expect, and how to make sure it doesn't lead to suspicion about your marriage or denial of your application.

 Such an interview serves various purposes.
 The U.S. immigration authorities interview many people who apply for green cards, not just married couples.
 This gives them an opportunity to make sure that the relationship is the real thing, that all your paperwork checks out against what you say in person, and to examine your original documents (since you hopefully sent in copies).

 However, in the case of married couples, the interview serves an additional purpose: to make sure the marriage is real, not just a sham to get the immigrant a green card.
 Due to the ease and speed with which aliens become citizens through marriage, many aliens marry for immigration benefits rather than for love.

-Exactly where the U.S. spouse and the intending immigrant attend an interview depends on which process you are using to apply for your green card.
+Exactly where the U.S. spouse and the intending immigrant attend an interview depends on which process the couple is using to apply for the green card.

-Most applicants, including virtually all of those living overseas, go through "consular processing," meaning the interview is held at a U.S. consulate or embassy in the immigrant's home country.
+Most applicants, including virtually all of those living overseas, go through what's called "consular processing," meaning the interview is held at a U.S. consulate or embassy in the immigrant's home country.
 In this case, the U.S. spouse is not required to attend, though it's not a bad idea to do so.
-If the U.S. spouse does not attend, and the consular officials have any doubts about the marriage being real, they may arrange for the spouse to be separately interviewed in the United States.
+If the U.S. spouse does not attend, and the consular officials have any doubts about the marriage being real, they might arrange for the spouse to be separately interviewed in the United States.